-I,\\\\\, hereby willingly consent to the participation of my

-child,\\\\\, in a study comparing impedance test results, under the supervision of \\\\\\\of California State University, Fresno.

-I understand that my participation will be limited to the following procedures: pure tone audiometric evaluation and impedance testing.

-I understand that I may withdraw my child from this study at any time without penalty.
-I understand that coercion was not used by anyone to insure my participation in this study.
-I also understand that this study may be published, and my child's anonymity will be protected.
-Under no condition will my child's name be disclosed.
+l, , hereby willingly consent to the p articipation of my child, , in a study comparing impedance test re esults, under the supervision of of California State University, Fresno).
+I understand that my evaluation and imped participation will be limited to the following procedures: pure to ance testing. one audiometric that coercion was not ay withdraw my child from this study at any time without penalty used by anyone to insure my participation in this study.
+I also blished, and my child's anonymity will be protected.
+Under no essed. understand that Date: Signature:

-Date:\\\\\Signature:\\\\\